kasnadoona5/opnsrchsentient/README.md

 sudo apt install python3.11 python3.11-venv -y
-Step 2: Create a Project Directory and Virtual Environment It's crucial to isolate our project's dependencies in a virtual environment.
+Step 2: Create a Project Directory and Virtual Environment It's crucial to isolate our project's dependencies in a virtual environment. code
-Create a project directory
-code
 Bash
+# Create a project directory
 mkdir ~/opendeepsearch-api
 cd ~/opendeepsearch-api

-Create a virtual environment using python3.11 code
+# Create a virtual environment using python3.11
-Bash
 python3.11 -m venv venv

-Activate the virtual environment code
+# Activate the virtual environment
-Bash
 source venv/bin/activate
 Note: Your terminal prompt should now start with (venv).
 You must activate this environment every time you work on the project.
 Step 3: Install All Required Libraries